briandoll/kitandride/submit.md

   feature: brown.jpg
 ---

 I would love to hear your story.
 If you already know about GitHub, Jekyll and Markdown, [have at it.](https://github.com/briandoll/kitandride).
-I'll be posting a how-to here soon, though, to ensure everyone can contribute.
+I'll be posting a tutorial on using GitHub for contributing, but for now just [email me](mailto:brian@emphaticsolutions.com) your answers with photos and links and I'll post 'em.

 The interview questions for each post are: